Subscribe

 The essentials

 • Get ready to apply and interview — After you find your perfect pup, you will probably need to submit an application and be interviewed.
-In some cases, the shelter may also conduct an at-home visit.

 How to adopt a dog in 4 steps

 Adopting a pet is saving a life.
 But if you can’t provide the necessary time and commitment, it’s better to let someone else do the lifesaving.
 Consider whether you have the time, money, and stability to give the dog the love and attention it deserves.

-If you are unsure whether adoption is a good idea, talk to your local rescue groups and shelters about what makes a good, responsible dog owner.
+👉 If you are unsure whether adoption is a good idea, talk to your local rescue groups and shelters about what makes a good, responsible dog owner.
+You might also ask if they would allow you to foster first to see if pet ownership is right for you.

 Step 1: Know what you want

 Consider the following factors when determining the best breed or dog for you.
+Remember there are also many wonderful mix-breed dogs available for adoption.

 Age

 Consider if you want a puppy or an adult dog.
 Age will correlate to other care factors, such as potty training, feeding needs, sleep schedules, and behavioral training.
-You might also need to spay or neuter a puppy, whereas an older dog may already be spayed or neutered.
-Think about these aspects when considering your ideal age for your new companion.

 Energy level

+Some breeds, such as border collies or Siberian huskies, are highly active and require plenty of exercise and mental stimulation.
 On the other hand, if you prefer a more laid-back lifestyle, a low-energy breed like a basset hound or a bulldog might be more suitable.
-Just be sure you’re aware of their health needs as well.

 Size